 The Siler Yard: Arts+Creativity Center began in 2012 when Creative Santa Fe engaged with Artspace to investigate the possibility of an affordable live/work rental project in Santa Fe.
-The Artspace Market Study paved the way for an analysis of potential sites for Siler Yard, which identified a portion of the 53 acres of city-owned land on Siler Road as the best fit.
+The Artspace Market Study paved the way for an analysis of potential sites for Siler Yard, which identified a portion of the 53 acres of city-owned land near 1218 Siler Road as the best fit.
 In 2013 New Mexico Inter-Faith Housing joined the project team to serve as the lead developer and applicant for affordable housing development funding.
 In August of 2015 the project was awarded a prestigious “Our Town” planning grant from the National Endowment for the Arts.
-In April of 2016 the City of Santa Fe agreed to donate five acres of land to the project on Siler Road.
+In April of 2016 the City of Santa Fe agreed to donate five acres of land to the project on 1218 Siler Road.

 WHAT’S THE PROBLEM?